Non-stationary Spatial Modeling Using Fractional SPDEs: Discussion

-The simulation study demonstrates that the proposed model can reliably detect both fractional smoothness and non-stationarity when given a sufficient amount of data.
-With at least $500$ observations from a single realizations, the fractional models estimate the smoothness parameter with low bias, and the non-stationary models outperform their stationary counterparts when the data-generating process is non-stationary.
-With fewer observations, appropriate penalization becomes more important to avoid overfitting.
-The choice of penalty for the non-stationary components improved performance without degrading results for smaller sample sizes.
+The simulation study demonstrates that the proposed model can reliably detect both fractional smoothness and non-stationarity when sufficient data are available.
+With at least $500$ observations from a single realization, the fractional models estimate the smoothness parameter with a relatively low bias, and the non-stationary models outperform their stationary counterparts under non-stationary data-generating processes.
+For the non-stationary field, weaker penalization of the non-stationary components improved performance without degrading results for smaller sample sizes.
 However, this conclusion may depend on the specific non-stationary pattern and observation locations, and selecting an appropriate penalization level remains an open challenge.
 The predictive gains from estimating fractional smoothness are modest, as non-fractional models can partially compensate by adjusting other parameters such as the correlation range.

-The two case studies illustrate that the relative importance of fractional smoothness versus non-stationarity depends on the application.
-For the salinity data, non-stationary models clearly outperform stationary ones.
-The estimated non-stationary patterns also reflect known physical processes, such as shorter correlation ranges near the river mouth where freshwater mixes with seawater.
-However, the estimated smoothness was close to one, leading fractional and non-fractional models to perform similarly.
-For the precipitation data, the situation was reversed.
-Estimating the smoothness to around $0.4$, we found the fractional models to outperform the non-fractional across all observation amounts.
-Yet, non-stationary models offer no improvement over stationary models.
+The two case studies show that the relative importance of fractional smoothness and non-stationarity depends on the application.
+For the salinity data, the non-stationary models outperform the stationary models.
+The estimated non-stationary patterns also reflect known physical processes, such as shorter correlation ranges near the river mouth, where freshwater mixes with seawater.
+However, the estimated smoothness is close to one, so the fractional and non-fractional models perform similarly.
+For the precipitation data, the situation is reversed.
+The smoothness is estimated to be around 0.4, and the fractional models outperform the non-fractional models across all sample sizes.
+However, the non-stationary models offer no improvements over the stationary models.
 This is consistent with \citet{fuglstad2015doesnonstationaryspatialdata}, who for a similar dataset argued that non-stationarity may be more relevant in the measurement noise than in the spatial covariance.
 Together, these results show that the proposed model can help identify which type of flexibility is most relevant for a given dataset.
 We did not observe issues with estimating smoothness jointly with the other covariance parameters in the simulation study and the case studies.

 Based on our findings, we identify three key use cases for the proposed model.
 First, it serves as a tool for exploratory analysis, helping practitioners determine whether added complexity in the form of non-stationarity or fractional smoothness is needed.
 If the analysis reveals little evidence for such features, a simpler model can be used with greater confidence.
 Second, the model is valuable when the goal is to extract interpretable parameters that relate to underlying physical processes.
 Non-stationary anisotropy can reveal patterns such as water currents or terrain effects, while the estimated smoothness characterizes the local regularity of the field.
 Third, the model can improve predictive performance when there is reason to expect fractional or non-stationary behavior, as demonstrated by the case studies.